pololu/rpicsim/docs/PreventingCallStackOverflow.md

         call_stack_info[0].max_depth be <= 5
       end

-      specify "ISR code uses no more than 2 levels" do call_stack_info[4].max_depth.should be <= 1
+      specify "ISR code uses no more than 1 level" do call_stack_info[4].max_depth.should be <= 1
       end
     end